 The Best Day Trips from Bologna

-Although there are plenty of things to do in Bologna to keep you occupied for a few days, the wider Emilia Romagna region of Italy is also incredibly beautiful.
+There are plenty of things to do in Bologna to keep you occupied for a few days.
+However, the wider Emilia Romagna region of Italy is also incredibly beautiful.
 It is very much worth taking the time to see if your schedule permits.

 There are numerous medieval settlements and cultural sites right on Bologna’s doorstep.
 The day trips from Bologna detailed below can easily be reached by public transport, or by renting a car in Italy.